Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

-They are laced with pineapple, bacon and jalapeno and smoked right along with the chicken for about 3 hours.
+These amazing beans contain ample amounts of pineapple, bacon and jalapeño and are smoked right along with the chicken for about 3 hours.

-I wrote about the Stuffed Peppers in a recent newsletter HERE.
+I wrote about the stuffed jalapeño peppers in a newsletter HERE.

 The only difference I made was in how I wrapped the bacon..
 I usually wrap it lengthwise around the pepper and this time I wrapped it widthwise to help hold in the cheese.
 This also eliminated the need for toothpicks.